Operation Musketoon: Mission

 Two officers and eight men from No. 2 Commando and two Norwegian corporals from the Norwegian Independent Company 1, part of the Special Operations Executive were selected for Operation Musketoon.
-The raid was commanded by Captain Graeme Black, from Ontario in Canada and the second in command, Captain Joseph Houghton.
+The raid was commanded by Captain Graeme Black, from Dresden, Ontario in Canada and the second in command, Captain Joseph Houghton.
 The other men from No. 2 Commando were Company Sergeant Major Miller Smith, Lance Sergeant Richard O'Brien, Lance Bombardier William Chudley and privates John Fairclough, Cyril Abram, Eric Curtis, Reginald Makeham and Fred Trigg.
 The two Norwegian corporals were Erling Djupdraet and Sverre Granlund.

 Before leaving for Norway, the team trained for a fortnight on a large country estate in Scotland.
-During the planning the commandos were supposed to be picked up after the raid by a Short Sunderland flying boat but this was cancelled before the mission, due to the risk to the aircraft and the party was to head for neutral Sweden instead.
-Each man was issued with special equipment, including a silk map of Norway and Sweden, a rice paper map of Russia and Norwegian Kroner banknotes.
-They also carried two compasses (one sewn into each collar tab) a hacksaw blade, a fighting knife and a Colt M1911 pistol.
+During the planning the commandos were supposed to be picked up after the raid by a Short Sunderland flying boat but this was cancelled before the mission due to the risk to the aircraft.
+The party was to head for neutral Sweden instead.
+Each man was issued with special equipment, including a silk map of Norway and Sweden, a Washi paper map of Russia and Norwegian Kroner banknotes.
+They also carried two compasses (one sewn into each collar tab), a hacksaw blade, a fighting knife and a Colt M1911 pistol.
 The only other small arm taken was a suppressed Sten gun, carried by Captain Houghton.